openalgz/notarius/README.md

 - [ ] Support earlier versions of C++.
 Currently geared for C++ 20+.
 - [ ] Create test cases to evaluate all features.
 - [ ] Consider performance improvement ideas.
-- [ ] Replace std::cout and std::cerr with fwrite for slightly faster performance.
+- [ ] Replace `std::cout` and `std::cerr` `with fwrite` for slightly faster performance.
+- [ ] Consider spawning threads for `stdout` and `stderr`.
+- [ ] Consider adding logging sinks to enable log messages to be sent to various destinations, such as network sockets, message queues, or databases.
+It may be desirable to not do this in the logger itself but have a file store 'watcher' to transfer data to other destinations.
+In other words support a local file store that is then utilized by another process for moving the data to other destinations.

 ------